Pocketzen/cse15l-lab-reports/lab3/report.md

 ./biomed
 ./911report
 ```
 Example 2 (file): Command option -name helps to search up files or directories using a keyword as an argument after the command option.
-To show only files I'll use the previous -type in conjunction for the subdirectory biomed where I used the arg "1468*.txt" to find any keyword relvant to 1468 and anything after that number (using *).
+To show only files I'll use the previous -type in conjunction with the subdirectory biomed where I used the arg "1468*.txt" to find any keyword relevant to 1468 and anything after that number (using *).
 ```
 allenvu@Allens-MacBook-Pro technical % find ./biomed  -type f -name "1468*.txt"
 ./biomed/1468-6708-3-10.txt